dashboard

 • Executive summary: A concise summary of key financial insights and actionable items

-4. Cash flow analysis dashboard
+4. Cash flow dashboard

-A cash flow analysis dashboard provides a visual representation and insights into the cash flow performance of an organization.
+A cash flow dashboard provides a visual representation and insights into the cash flow performance of an organization.
 This type of financial dashboard is particularly focused on monitoring the inflow and outflow of cash, which is crucial for assessing the liquidity and financial health of a business.

 Key metrics commonly included in a cash flow analysis dashboard are: